 Every day, new, new.
 I can’t say that I was getting used to that mini-jolt, when after decades of seeking, you come upon a butterfly you’ve never seen before.

 This Large Orange Sulphur butterfly was taking a brief break from what male sulphurs do (fly continuously, until they find a female, even if that takes hours to do).

-We were in the National Butterfly Center in Mission, Texas, some less than 2 miles from Mexico.
+We were in the National Butterfly Center in Mission, Texas, near the border wall and Mexico.

 Did I also meet my first Orange-Barred Sulphur that Texas week?
 No, but I remember that day at Raccoon Creek State Park in southwestern Pennsylvania, when I have almost no doubt that I startled a vagrant Orange-Barred Sulphur on a trail I followed one morning, in, 2005 or 2006.

 One thought on “Large Orange Sulphur Butterfly in Texas”